 (1) hospital services;

-(3) drugs requiring a physician's prescription;
+(3) drugs requiring a physician's or advanced practice registered nurse's prescription;

 (4) services of a nursing home for not more than 120 days in a year if the services would qualify as reimbursable services under Medicare;